 What is something others wouldn't know about creating an ethical business that you think they should?

 You have to be innovative but patient.
-You are constantly thinking about how you could have a better impact on people and environment through every single step of your business.
-Much more than you could ever imagine.
-It is not always easy but seriously, worth it!
+You are constantly thinking about how you could have a better impact on people and the environment through every single step of your business—much more than you could ever imagine.
+It is not always easy but it’s seriously worth it!

 What has been the most challenging thing you have uncovered since the beginning?

-To be honest, we are working on this project for more than two years.
+To be honest, we have been working on this project for more than two years.
 Money and time have been our major issues.
-When we were working, no time.
-When we had free time, not enough funds to make everything happen the way it should.
+When we were working, we had no time.
+When we had free time, we didn’t have enough funds to make everything happen the way it should.
 We needed to go to the source, to know more about the story of our fabrics and their makers.
-But, the positive point is that it gave us the time to build a stronger network and better understanding of the culture.
-Being able to speak Indonesian facilitated a lot the communication of most of our actors and partners.
+But, the positive point is that it gave us the time to build a stronger network and a better understanding of the culture.
+Being able to speak Indonesian facilitated a lot of the communication with most of our actors and partners.